mulka/ploverwiki/FAQ.md

 ### Why learn steno?
 And how?

-I've broken the answer to the first question into six parts:
+Mirabai Knight has broken the answer to the first question into six parts:

 1. [How to Speak With Your Fingers](http://stenoknight.com/SpeakFingers.html): for people who can't use their voice to speak but want to communicate in real-time using